freddycoder/dynamics365-bc-local/README.md

 ## Hello world application

 To deploy the custom extension helloworld.
 Open VSCode in the helloworld folder and then hit ctrl + f5.
 For more information see the readme inside the hello world folder.

+## Create a new extension

+To create a new extension press ALT+A+L and select the path to the destination folder.
+(The folder may not exist yet.
+It will be created automatically.)